Crispy air-fried harissa chicken wings

 • 1 teaspoon onion powder, optional

-(2) Pop the chicken pieces into a large bowl with the marinade ingredients and give it all a good stir with your hands.
-Cover and refrigerate: ideally overnight to allow the flavours to permeate into the chicken.
+(2) Pop the chicken into a large bowl with the marinade ingredients and give it all a good stir with your hands.
+Cover and refrigerate for a least a couple of hours, but ideally overnight to allow the flavours to permeate into the chicken.

 (3) Mix the coating ingredients together in a bowl and add the chicken pieces.
-Give it all a toss round to coat the chicken lightly and give a light spritz of spray oil.
+Give it all a toss round to coat the chicken lightly and give a light spritz of spray oil all over.

-(4) Place slightly apart in an air-fryer and cook at 200C for 10 minutes, turning them over after about 5 minutes.
+(4) Place slightly apart in an air-fryer and cook at 200°C for about 10-12 minutes, turning them over after about 5 minutes.

 Author: Philip